Ari-43/Support-Knowledge-Base/Install.md

 ## InstallerFrame Issue
 `Could not find the main class: optifine.
 InstallerFrame.
 Program will exit`

-- Uninstall the current Java distrobution and use Adoptium
+- Uninstall the current Java distribution and use Adoptium

 <hr>